Skip to content

 9. Approval Model

-ProtoAgent currently uses approval categories for:
+ProtoAgent uses three approval categories:

 • file_write